Torvec/challenge_4_Coding_Quiz/README.md

 ## Description

-The week 04 challenge is to create a timed multiple choice quiz designed to assess coding skills and will include a scoring system that you can save your initials to.
+The week 04 challenge was to create a multiple choice JavaScript quiz that was timed, scored, and kept track of your scores, along with your initials you have to enter, by storing them in the local storage of the browser.

 ## GitHub Pages